- Aster Group – monitored home units and pendants to help manage risk and support independence. Tel: 0333 400 8299

 SNA – Somerset Neurological Alliance Directory

 A guide to neurological services in Somerset.
-The SNA is a combination of Neurological Charities for further information on Aims and Objectives of SNA go to
+The SNA is a combination of Neurological Charities for further information please go to their website.

 Tor Stroke Club